In the Age of Technology, There are too many negative Effects Of Smartphones On Child Development.

 Parents may become more alert and guarantee that their children are protected from all or most of the threats listed above with little awareness.

-Continue reading for some helpful hints on how to reduce the dangers of mobile phones in children.
+Continue reading for some helpful hints on how to reduce the dangers of mobile phones in children (The Effects Of Smartphones).

 In a perfect world, you could keep your child away from cell phones until they’re old enough to understand their images and messages.